-Task Detail Create .EAP Project Files Select one of: New Project menu ontion rtew rioject menu option 'Local File New Project' option on the 'Manage Projects' dialog, or 'Create a new project' option on the Start Page All of these options display the 'New Project' dialog; select a directory and enter a file name for your project (.eap under JET 3 or .eapx under JET 4).
+Task Detail Create .EAP Project Files Select one of: New Project menu option 'Local File New Project' option on the 'Manage Projects' dialog, or 'Create a new project' option on the Start Page All of these options display the 'New Project' dialog; select a directory and enter a file name for your project (.eap under JET 3 or .eapx under JET 4).
 Once the project has been saved, the Model Wizard displays, which makes a selection of Model Patterns available; select the Model Patterns to use.
 Enterprise Architect adds a model containing the selected Model Packages to the Browser window.
 Create .FEAP Project Files As for a .eap/.eapx file, except that in the 'New Project' dialog, in the 'Save as Type' field, click on the drop-down arrow and select the .feap file extension.

-Enterprise Architect will check your input and display an error message if: Your Firebird repository is not located on the local drive; a Firebird repository is not appropriate for a network shared project The file path contains characters that are not in the system codepage Location of default (EABase.eap) repository template The default installation directories, depending on which version you have installed, are: Registered version: C:\Program Files\Sparx Systems\EA Trial version: C:\Program Files\Sparx Systems\EA Trial Lite version: C:\Program Files\Sparx Systems\EA Lite A base project contains templates and reference data from which you can quickly develop your own project.
-Note that in addition to deriving a new model from EABase.eap. it is also possible to start a new project by copying an existing one.
-While it is possible to simply 'copy' the .EAP file at the file system level, this results in two identical models and should only be used when that is the required behavior; for example, when distributing a model to a client for verification.
-If you use the built in functions of Enterprise Architect to create a new model based on an existing one, Enterprise Architect will modify the unique identifiers (GUIDS) for all elements and related constructs so that the new model is essentially unique, and not a simple copy of the existing one.
+Enterprise Architect will check your input and display an error message if:

+- Your Firebird repository is not located on the local drive; a Firebird repository is not appropriate for a network shared project - The file path contains characters that are not in the system codepage

+Location of default (EABase.eap) repository template

+The default installation directories, depending on which version you have installed, are:

+- Registered Edition: C:\Program Files\Sparx Systems\EA - Trial Edition: C:\Program Files\Sparx Systems\EA Trial - Lite Edition: C:\Program Files\Sparx Systems\EA Lite that is the required behavior; for example, when distributing a model to a client for verification.
+If you use the built in functions of Enterprise Architect to create a new model based on an existing one, Enterprise Architect will modify the unique identifiers (GUIDs) for all elements and related constructs so that the new model is essentially unique, and not a simple copy of the existing one.
 Configure Project Having created your project, you can set a range of project parameters to define defaults, tailor the project to particular coding languages, and ensure consistent development and use of the project.
 Create Custom Templates You can customize any Enterprise Architect project as a template project with company standards, tutorials, frameworks and any other common piece of modeling already in-built; with careful planning you can save yourself many hours of work at project start-up.